CAWL-ecommerce/cawl-plugin-magento-core/README.md

   process.
 - **Adaptative keyboard:** display the right keyboard on the right field on the payment page
 - **28 supported languages** for the payment page
-- **Compatible with advanced fraud solutions:** our plugin is fully compatible with the Worldline fraud solution.
+- **Compatible with advanced fraud solutions:** our plugin is fully compatible with the Cawl fraud solution.
 Build up your custom rules to ensure any legitimate transaction can go through, and block any fraudulent transaction.
 - **Fully customizable payment pages:** the payment page is fully customizable through a powerful template builder allowing you to have access to both HTML and CSS of the payment page to fully blend in your own website style.